harlanhutton/website/my-site/content/projects/nerf.md

 ---
-title: "Astronomical Image Coaddition with Bundle-Adjusting Radiance Fields"
+Title: "Astronomical Image Coaddition with Bundle-Adjusting Radiance Fields"
-date: 2023-12-15T16:33:42-05:00
+Date: 2022-12-15
 ---

 This paper, my first first author paper, was presented at the 2023 NeurIPS Machine Learning for the Physical Sciences workshop.

-Image coaddition is of critical importance to observational astronomy.
+ABSTRACT: Image coaddition is of critical importance to observational astronomy.
 This family of methods consisting of several processing steps such as image registration, resampling, deconvolution, and artifact removal is used to combine images into a single